British Airways: 2010s

 Negotiations between the parties failed to stop strike action in March 2010.
 During the strike, British Airways rescinded on employee benefits to those who participated in the strike.
 The Guardian reported that BA had consulted with outside firms in order undermine the unions: although the story was later withdrawn.
-A strike was announced for May 2010, where BA again sought an injunction.
-Members of the Socialist Workers Party disrupted negotiations between BA management and Unite union to support industrial action.
 Further disruption struck when Derek Simpson, a Unite co-leader, was discovered to have leaked details of confidential negotiations online via Twitter.

 Industrial action re-emerged in 2017, this time brought on by flight attendants employed by Mixed Fleet, who received less favourable pay and terms and conditions, compared with cabin staff who joined prior to 2010.
 A ballot for industrial action was distributed to Mixed Fleet crew in November 2016, resulting in an overwhelmingly majority support for industrial action.
 Unite described Mixed Fleet crew as on "poverty pay", with many Mixed Fleet flight attendants sleeping in their cars in between shifts because they cannot afford the fuel to drive home, or operating while sick as they cannot afford to call in sick and lose their pay for the shift.

 The union demanded BA end its anti-union practice of removing staff travel concessions, bonus payments, and other benefits to cabin crew who undertook industrial action; as well as strike-breaking tactics such as wet-leasing aircraft from other airlines and offering financial incentives for cabin crew not to strike.
 The first strike dates during the 2016 Christmas holiday were cancelled due to ongoing pay negotiations.
 Industrial action by Mixed Fleet later started in January 2017, after rejecting the airline's pay offer.
 Strike action continued throughout 2017, resulting in one of the longest running disputes in aviation history.
-On October 31st of that year, after 85 days of discontinuous industrial action, Mixed Fleet accepted a new pay deal from BA and ended the strikes.
+On October 31 of that year, after 85 days of discontinuous industrial action, Mixed Fleet accepted a new pay deal from BA and ended the strikes.